 Loneliness hurts.
 Most of us have experienced this.
-With the advent of technology and social media and the ever-increasing speed of life we may feel more connected in some ways but on the other hand “human moments” of actual face-to-face exchange without interruption can become more rare.
+Especially in this time of quarantine, many can feel lonely.
+With the advent of technology and social media and the ever-increasing speed of life, we may feel more connected in some ways but on the other hand “human moments” of actual face-to-face exchange without interruption can become more rare.
 A sociological study shows that disconnect seems to be on the rise with 1 out of 4 Americans feeling like they have no one to talk to about personal problems.
 Loneliness is the leading reason people seek out therapy and one study suggests that loneliness is a risk factor for mortality.
 As I have written about in previous posts, social connection is critical to our health and well-being as is vulnerability, an essential ingredient to intimacy.

 We thrive in community, in connection, in giving and receiving love.
 In a survey I conducted with Stanford students, when I asked what single activity brought them the greatest fulfillment, the most commonly given answer was spending time with friends and loved ones.
 It is not surprising that loneliness hurts.
 A brain imaging study showed that feeling ostracized actually activates our neural pain matrix.
 In fact, several studies show that ostracizing others hurts us as much as being ostracized ourselves.
 We can hypothesize that, similarly, loneliness is associated with the pain matrix.